Advanced Cardiac Electrophysiology Care

 - Shortness of breath

-An EP study provides information to help diagnose and locate the source of an arrhythmia.
-An electrophysiologist guides thin catheters to the heart through small incisions.
-The catheters deliver and record electrical signals in certain locations of the heart muscle.
-Using information from the EP study, cardiologists can determine the location of the irregularity and recommend the best course of treatment.
+During an EP study, the electrophysiologist guides thin catheters to the heart through small incisions.
+The catheters deliver and record electrical signals and measure the electrical activity in certain locations of the heart muscle.

 This minimally invasive procedure uses radiofrequency energy to create lines of ablation along the exterior of the heart.
 The result is scar tissue that interrupts the faulty electrical pathway that causes the irregular rhythm.